antifessional/p6-log-zmq/README.md

 for yaml/json:
   6. yaml/json formatted

-To add your own formatter, add a role to the logger with a method method name-format(MsgBuilder :builder, :prefix, :timestamp, :level, :domain, :target, :content
+To add custom formatter, use instance.add-formatter.
+  :(MsgBuilder :builder, :prefix, :timestamp, :level, :domain,  :content
                         --> MsgBuilder ) {
   ... your code here ...
   return $builder;
   }
-the builder should be returned unfinalized. then set the format to name:
+    the builder should be returned unfinalized. then set the format:
-  $logger.format('name');
+    set-format('name');

 #### Log::ZMQ::catcher